CC-Digital-Innovation/XtremIO-PRTG-Storage-Capacity-Monitoring/README.md

 ## Usage

 In PRTG, create a new sensor using the "EXE/Script Advanced" sensor type.
+Add XtremIO account to the Linux Credentials section for device in PRTG.
 Use the following parameters:

 - **Sensor Name:** XtremIO Storage Metrics
 - **Parent Device:** Your XtremIO device in PRTG
 - **Inherit Access Rights:** Yes
 - **Scanning Interval:** 5 minutes (or as needed)
 - **EXE/Script:** XtremIO-PRTG-Sensor.ps1
-- **Parameters:** %host %linuxuser %linuxpassword
+- **Parameters:** -XtremIOIP %host -Username %linuxuser -Password %linuxpassword

-Replace `%host`, `%linuxuser`, and `%linuxpassword` with the appropriate placeholders for your PRTG setup.
+Replace `%host`, `%linuxuser`, and `%linuxpassword` with the appropriate placeholders if not using the Linux Credentials in PRTG.

 ## Configuration